- Sustainability TOP

 Co-sponsoring the Kanagawa Philharmonic Orchestra Factory Event at Two Elementary Schools Near the Fujisawa Plant

-Isuzu co-sponsored the Orchestra Factory* by the Kanagawa Philharmonic Orchestra, which was held at Ishikawa Elementary School in Fujisawa City on January 18, 2024, and at Nakazato Elementary School in Fujisawa City on January 19, 2024.
-This program, which is currently in its 10th year, aims to foster the pupils' creativity and enrich their artistic sensibility by providing them with an opportunity to experience live music.
+Isuzu co-sponsored the Orchestra Factory* by the Kanagawa Philharmonic Orchestra, which was held at Tenjin Elementary School and Kugenan Elementary School in Fujisawa City, Kanagawa Prefecture.
+This program, which is currently in its 11th year, aims to foster children’s creativity and enrich their artistic sensibility by providing them with an opportunity to experience live music.
+An orchestra is like a car; it cannot be completed (performed) if any part (instrument) is missing.
+Isuzu will convey this message to children and provide them with opportunities to experience a part of the manufacturing process.

-1. *Orchestra Factory: An event in which children can experience the creation of something wonderful (i.e., music) through a unified group effort by listening to live orchestral performances and performing with the orchestra members.
+- *Orchestra Factory: An event in which children can experience the creation of something wonderful (i.e., music) through a unified group effort by listening to live orchestral performances and performing with the orchestra members.
 The aim is for the pupils to imagine, by experiencing the music live, the act of manufacturing a product in a factory.

-Children attentively listen to the live performance
+Children attentively listen to the orchestra performance in the elementary school gymnasium

-Donating Cakes to Orphanages and Similar Institutions
+Donating Cakes to Local Institutions During the Christmas Season

 Participation in the Forestation of Mt.
 Fuji